vitta101/CPSC408/Assignment3/README.txt

 Assignment 3: Data Generator and Importer

 INSTRUCTIONS:
-1. Insert database details (IP address, username, password, etc.)
+1. Run DDL statements and insert database details in file (IP address, username, password, etc.)
 2. Enter "python Assign3.py test 10" in the command line (the parameters are the file name to be created and the number of tuples to be generated)

 FILES: